 We Face Significant Risks If The Chinese Government Changes Its Policies, Laws, Regulations Or Tax Structure Or Its Current Interpretations Of Its Laws, Rules And Regulations Relating To Our Operations In China.
 Our property in Shenzhen and our manufacturing facility in Xinxing are located in China.
-As a result, our operations and sasets are subject to significant political, economic, legal and other uncertainties.
-Changes in policies by the Chinese government resulting in changes in laws or regulations or the interpretation of laws or regulations, confiscatory taxation, changes in employment restrictions restrictions on imports and sources of supply, import duties, corruption, currency revaluation or the expropriation of private enterprise could materially and adversely affect us.
-Over the past several years, the Chinese government has pursued economic reform policies, including the encouragement of private economic activity and greater economic decentralization.
-If the Chinese government does not continue to pursue its present policies that encourage foreign investment and operations in China, or if these policies are either not successful or are significantly altered, then our business operations in China could be adversely affected.
-We could even be subject to the risk of nationalization, which could result in the total loss of investment in that courty.
+As a result, our operations and assets are subject to significant political, economic, legal and other uncertainties.
+Changes in policies by the Chinese government resulting in changes in laws or regulations or the interpretation of laws or regulations, confiscatory taxation, changes in employment restrictions, restrictions on imports and sources of supply, import duties, corruption, currency revaluation or the expropriation of private enterprise could materially and adversely affect us.
+If the Chinese government does not encourage foreign investment and operations in China, then our business operations in China could be adversely affected.
+We could even be subject to the risk of nationalization, which could result in the total loss of investment in that country.
 Following the Chinese government's policy of privatizing many state-owned enterprises, the Chinese government has attempted to augment its revenues through increased tax collection.
 Continued efforts to increase tax revenues could result in increased taxation expenses being incurred by us.
 Economic development may be limited as well by the imposition of austerity measures intended to reduce inflation, the inadequate development of infrastructure and the potential unavailability of adequate power and water supplies, transportation and communications.
-If for any reason we were required to move our manufacturing operations outside of China, our profitability w
+If for any reason we were required to move our manufacturing operations outside of China, our profitability would be substantially impaired, our competitiveness and market position would be materially jeopardized and we might have to discontinue our operations.

 Continuing Economic Weakness May Adversely Affect Our Earnings, Liquidity And Financial Position.
 The Company's business has been challenging recently as a consequence of adverse worldwide economic conditions.
-In particular, there has been an erosion of global consumer confidence from concerns over declining asset values, price instability, geopolitical issues, the availability and cost of credit, rising unemployment and the stability and solvency of financial institutions, financial markets, businesses and global economic weakness has negatively impacted our operating results since 2008.
-Overall, the economic outlook is uncertain as a result of concerns about the general global economy and the decreased rate of growth in China and the European Union.
-Recessionary conditions.
+In particular, there has been an erosion of global consumer confidence from concerns over declining asset values, price instability, geopolitical issues, the availability and cost of credit, rising unemployment and the stability and solvency of financial institutions, financial markets, businesses and sovereign nations.
+These concerns slowed global economic growth and resulted in recessions in many countries, including in the U.S., Europe and certain countries in Asia.
+The global economic weakness has negatively impacted our operating results since 2008.
+Overall, the economic outlook is uncertain as a result of concerns about the general global economic return, a number of material adverse effects on our business could occur and could have a negative impact upon our results of operations.
 Further, slower overall growth of the Chinese economy may have a material adverse effect upon the Company and its results of operations.
 Also, portions of the Company's Xinxing facility are leased out to third parties whose products are sold domestically.
 Negative economic conditions in China would affect the results of operations of these tenants, which may not be able to pay future rent to the Company in full or on time according to the lease agreements.